Rei-SwitchBot/faq/en-us/Indoor Cam.md

 1. Make sure your SwitchBot app version is up to date.

-2. Make sure the firmware version of the camera is
+2. Make sure the firmware version of the camera is up to date.

-up to date

-.

 3. Make sure the camera is powered on and the USB cable is properly connected and not loose.